-But while racism may be the Emmanuel Goldstein of the Trayvon administration—and race the great taboo of the past half-century—it doesn’t follow that race is always relevant, as Spencer tends to postulate.
+But while racism may be the Emmanuel Goldstein of the Trayvon administration, it doesn’t follow that race is everything, as Spencer has come close to postulating.
 What do I care about FBI crime stats when the Percocet addict casing houses on my block is a peckerwood, and the sassy black lady posting black power memes to Facebook is a good neighbor?
 So the zeitgeist shift is welcome, until it goes full retard.

 What is the alt-right really aiming at, anyway?
 At some point, changing the national conversation is just busywork, but an ethnostate is a tall order when the status quo is liveable and even luxe.
 When it no longer is, me clinging to my guns, religion and antipathy will not be a committee decision.
 Meanwhile, what good is subversion of the dominant paradigm if you remain a supplicant for corn pone?
 Better to buy a seed bank and an Alex Jones water filter while UPS is still delivering.

 In any case, the initial burst of these phenomena always gives way to staleness, and power is always crepuscular.
 Assuming (for the near-term) that her handlers somehow prove incapable of outlawing thoughtcrime—a project you’d better believe is in R&D—at this point only an HRC administration can extend the shelf life of the alt-right’s liberatingly mischievous confrontation with late-modern Americanism.
 Because—if the God-Emperor frog memes are any indication—a President Trump will almost certainly disappoint.
 It’s enough to make you nostalgic for the Austrian corporal.
 The counter-revolution will not be internetized.